Our website uses cookies for statistical purposes.

 1. Ukrainian nationals who left the country after 26 November 2021 or before 27 November 2021;

-2. individuals without Ukrainian nationality who on 23 February 2022 were recognized refugees or had a valid Ukrainian residence permit;
+2. Individuals without Ukrainian nationality who, on 23 February 2022, were recognized refugees or had a valid Ukrainian residence permit;

-3. those who lived in Ukraine as a family member of an individual who is subject to one of the situations above;
+3. Those who lived in Ukraine as a family member of an individual who is subject to one of the situations above;

-5. those who fall under one of the categories mentioned above will need to go in person to the local town hall in order to register in the Personal Records Database.
+5. Those who fall under one of the categories mentioned above will need to go in person to the local town hall in order to register in the Personal Records Database.

 Our team is ready to assist you as soon as you arrive in the country.
 For those who have arrived in the Netherlands without their documents, proof of nationality can be obtained from the Ukrainian embassy (subject to certain conditions).